 I never replace or update camera gear unless it falters, or self-destructs beyond repair.
 The Gitzo Markins Wimberley tripod combo has given 100% reliability since 2011.
 It has been used and tested in numerous extreme regions below minus -30C to +50C with zero issues.

 In the wilderness, the aid of using tripods capturing distant birds and wildlife is automatic.
 Time spent at most isolated locations require cameras mounted to tripods.
-The above snap, a pair of Ruppell Griffon Vultures perched on tree tops were captured from long distance in DX mode with a D3 and 800 5.6 ED AIS manual focus lens.
+Above, a pair of Griffon vultures perched on tree tops captured from long distance, in DX mode, 2007 D3 and 800 5.6 ED AIS manual focus lens.
 This shot wouldn't exist if a tripod wasn't used — It's simple as that.
-Below, long shot with DSLR photo gear mounted on a tripod at a distance of 600+ meters.

-Photographing closeups of eagles in the wilderness depends on location and terrain.
+Below, photographing closeups of eagles in the wilderness depends on location and terrain.
 Steppe eagles are migrant raptors spotted throughout central and south Asia, Middle East, north and east Africa, and regions in Europe.
 They group together during migration in September, October, and again in March, April.
 Their flight mileage can total 8.000 to 11.000 kilometers.
 Steppe eagles are found in wetlands, marsh, and lowland bush.
 Below, Mongolian Steppe eagle, image Nikkor 800 5.6 AIS, D3 12MP, Wimberley, Markins, Gitzo tripod.

-Solo Overland Travel Offshore - Reliable Tripod Gear
+Overland Travel - Reliable Tripod Gear

 Two other excellent tripod brands out there are Benro and Really Right Stuff.
 You get what you pay for, so it's best avoiding cheap wing bling made junk if you value your photo gear.
 My own combo tripod rig has been working fine holding seven plus kilos of camera weight, including ten kilos of added weight support.
 I also pull down dissembling individual parts servicing everything at least once a year as a precautionary measure.
 Inspecting tripods and heads for hairline fatigue cracks is a must do when using heavy photo gear.
 It's guaranteed tripods will fail unexpectedly when camera gear are mounted on them.
 Gitzo series one failure : Tripod mounting screw issue : RRS truth bomb about tripods